grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 and there is no need to change any other code to get this working[^statemachine].

-Another added bonus of this situation is that `Session` does not have to return anything from methods is that we are free to apply proxy and decorator patterns more freely to the `Session`.
-For example, we may have hidden sessions, that are not displayed/stored/sent at all, but retain the rest of the session functionality.
-We may implement the feature using a proxy, that forwards all messages it receives to the original, wrapped `Session` object, but discards the `DumpInto()` calls:
+ Another advantage of designing/making `Session` to not return anything from its methods is that we have more flexibility in applying patterns such as proxy and decorator to the `Session` implementations.
+For example, we can use proxy pattern to implement hidden sessions that are not displayed/stored/sent at all, but at the same time behave like another session in all the other cases.
+Such a proxy forwards all messages it receives to the original, wrapped `Session` object, but discards the `DumpInto()` calls:

 ```csharp
 public class HiddenSession : Session